cloudflare/cloudflare-docs/products/registrar/src/content/transfer-instructions/namecheap.md

 --------

 ## Step 6: Approve the transfer
 Once Cloudflare processes your transfer, Namecheap will send an email to the domain’s registrant contact (the same address where the authorization code was emailed).
 To approve the transfer, do **not** take any action.
-The transfer will automatically approve within 5 days.
+The transfer will automatically be approved within five days.